lzeltser/ParseTreeVisualizer-Python/README.md

 This project is a work in progress.
 The following are features I intend to add:
 * Clean up the code
-* Create three parser generators, allowing users to input a grammar for a programming language and a tree will be built from it
 * Add functionality to the menu bar
 * Add tooltips
 * Allow the tree to be exported as an image file